 Other common causes of abdominal pain include:

-Chronic abdominal pain is also caused by diseases that affect the digestive system.
-The most common are:
+Chronic abdominal pain can also be caused by diseases that affect the digestive system.
+Abdominal pain after eating may be due to the most common causes, which are:

 • organ rupture or near-rupture (like a burst appendix or appendicitis)